imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 ## The Adapter Interface

-The Imixs Adapter-API defines an Interface with one single call-back method '_execute_'.
-This method is called by the WorkflowKernel for each corresponding signal event.
+The Imixs Adapter-API defines an Interface with the call-back method '_execute_'.
+This method is called by the WorkflowKernel for each matching signal event.

     public ItemCollection execute(ItemCollection document,ItemCollection event) throws AdapterException;

 ## CDI Support

-Imixs-Workflow supports CDI for the adapter API.
-So an EJB or Resource can be injected into an adapter class by the corresponding annotation.
+The Imixs-Workflow Adapter API also supports CDI.
+In this way an EJB or Resource can be injected into an adapter class by the corresponding CDI annotation.
 See the following example:

 	public class DemoAdapter implements org.imixs.workflow.Adapter {